mrblack360/Business-Management-System/README.md

 and run it softly.

 # Further Help
-For any further help or concern, let's know through our [email](mailto:rmaswi360@outlook.com)
+For any further help or concern, don't hesitate to let's know through our [email](mailto:rmaswi360@outlook.com).

 Regards!